awsdocs/aws-step-functions-developer-guide/doc_source/sample-project-container-task-notification.md

 # Manage a Container Task \(Amazon ECS, Amazon SNS\)<a name="sample-project-container-task-notification"></a>

 This sample project demonstrates how to run an AWS Fargate task, and then send an Amazon SNS notification based on whether that job succeeds or fails\.
-Deploying this sample project will create a Step Functions state machine, a Fargate cluster, and an Amazon SNS topic\.
+Deploying this sample project will create an AWS Step Functions state machine, a Fargate cluster, and an Amazon SNS topic\.

 In this project, Step Functions uses a state machine to call the Fargate task synchronously\.
 It then waits for the task to succeed or fail, and it sends an Amazon SNS topic with a message about whether the job succeeded or failed\.

-**To create the Manage a container task state machine and provision all resources**
+## Create the State Machine and Provision Resources<a name="sample-project-container-task-create"></a>

 1. Open the [Step Functions console](https://console.aws.amazon.com/states/home?region=us-east-1#/) and choose **Create a state machine**\.